Surge (drink): Slushy versions

 In late 2016, Valero Corner Stores partnered with Icee to release an Icee form of Surge at select locations.

-On January 11, 2017, Cinemark theaters released a slushy version of the beverage called "Surge Frozen" for a limited time before being discontinued in Spring 2017.
+On January 11, 2017, Cinemark Theatres released a slushy version of the beverage called "Surge Frozen" for a limited time before being discontinued in spring 2017.

 Formulation

 Comparisons of Surge have been made to a later Coca-Cola product, Vault, which was first released in 2005—around two years after the discontinuation of Surge.
 Vault has also been discontinued as of December 2011.
 The two drinks are noted to have had similar taste, although Vault contained higher levels of caffeine at 70.5 mg per 12 fl. oz serving (equivalent to 141/24 mg/USoz) and contained artificial flavors in its recipe.
 The caffeine content of Surge was comparable to that of other citrus soft drinks in the American market during its time at 51 mg per 12 fl. oz serving (51/12 mg/USoz).

-Below is a listing of the ingredients of Surge, per the label on the canned and bottled versions, as well as the ingredient listings from both a Surge fountain syrup box, and a Surge frozen carbonated beverage box.
+Below is a listing of the ingredients of Surge, per the label on the canned and bottled versions, as well as the ingredient listings from both a Surge fountain syrup box, and a Surge frozen carbonated beverage (FCB) box.
 All four differ slightly; however, more information regarding the Surge formulation can be gleaned from both syrup variations, as they were to be mixed using a ratio of 4.4 parts cold, carbonated water to 1 part syrup.